Pseudo-Riemannian symmetric spaces of signature (2,2)

 \begin{re} {\rm We know from Proposition \ref{PHerm} that $N(\kappa)$ is a pseudo-Hermitian symmetric space.
 We can find complex coordinates $\xi_1, \xi_2$ on $N(\kappa)=\CC^2$ such that

 A suitable coordinate transformation is given by $\xi_1=x_1+iy_1$, $\xi_2=u_1+iu_2$, where

 }\end{re} Besides a Hermitian structure, $N(\kappa)$ also admits a para-Hermitian one, see Proposition~\ref{Ppara}.
 Each of these structures leads to a representation of $N(\kappa)$ as an extrinsic symmetric space.
-This means that $N(\kappa)$ can be embedded into a pseudo-Euclidean space $V$ such that the geodesic reflection $s_x$ through each $x\in N(\kappa)$ is the restriction of a reflection $\tilde s_x$ of the ambient space $V$ through the normal space at $x$.
-The group generated by all isometries $\tilde s_x\tilde s_y:V\to V$, $x,y\in N(\kappa)$, is called {\em extrinsic transvection group}.
-Isometries of $N(\kappa)$ are called extrinsic if they extend to isometries of $V$.
-More detailed information on extrinsic symmetric spaces can be found in Appendix~\ref{Sext}.
-In the following, we will determine these extrinsic symmetric spaces, as well as their extrinsic transvection and isometry groups.
+In the following, we will determine these extrinsic symmetric spaces, as well as their extrinsic transvection and extrinsic isometry groups.

 \begin{co} The space $N(\kappa)$ is isometric to the extrinsic symmetric space

 where the scalar product $\ip$ on $\CC\oplus\RR\oplus \CC$ with coordinates $\eta_1,x,\eta_2$ is given by

 An isometry from the pseudo-Hermitian symmetric space $N(\kappa)=\CC^2$ onto this extrinsic symmetric space is obtained by